玉川大学 研究所

 Tetsuya Matsuda Professor, Ph.D

-Clinical Neuroscience / Psychiatric Neuroscience / Neurophysiology
+Cognitive Neuroscience / Social Neuroscience / Psychiatric Neuroscience

 I am conducting research related to the neural mechanisms of social decision-making using functional brain imaging, as well as psychological and physiological methodologies.
 First, I examine these mechanisms with basic neuroscience; then I take an approach that connects these findings with clinical research.
 In my clinical research, I investigate the relationship between the pathology of mental disorders and social decision-making impairment.

-Haruto Takagishi Associate Professor, Ph.D
+Haruto Takagishi Professor, Ph.D

 Social Psychology / Developmental Psychology / Social Neuroscience